shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 > **Flexibility in Cognitive Processing**: RTM allows for more flexibility in cognitive processing by recognizing that mental representations can be dynamic and context-dependent.

-\\

 RTM is able to accomplish the above by assuming,

 @@colbox-blue

-Productivity:
+**Productivity**:

-- a finites set of symbols in natural language and the device could entertain a infinite numbers of logic.
+A finites set of symbols in natural language and the device could entertain a infinite numbers of logic.

-Systematicity:
+**Systematicity**:

-- that there are inherent systematic relations between basic cognitive constitutions.
+That there are inherent systematic relations between basic cognitive constitutions.

 @@